picatz/Picatz-Guides/OpenSSH.md

 #### CheckHostIP

-If this flag is set to ``yes'', ssh(1) will additionally check the host IP address in the known_hosts file.
+If this flag is set to 'yes', ssh will additionally check the host IP address in the known_hosts file.
 This allows ssh to detect if a host key changed due to DNS spoofing and will add addresses of destination hosts to ~/.ssh/known_hosts in the process, regardless of the setting of StrictHostKeyChecking.
-If the option is set to ``no'', the check will not be executed.
-The default is ``no''.
+If the option is set to 'no', the check will not be executed.
+The default is 'no'.

 ```
 CheckHostIP yes